 On 22 March 2021, new legislation was passed that significantly amended the casual employment regime in Australia.

-The legislation goes on to include a clarified definition of the ‘casual employee’ and expands upon already existing casual conversion rights, including an obligation on employers to offer permanent employment in certain circumstances.
+The legislation goes on to include a clarified definition of the ‘casual employee’ and expands upon already existing casual conversion rights, including an obligation on employers to offer permanent employment in certain circumstances

-Guide to the new rules for casual employees
+New rules for casual employees

 Federal Parliament has amended the Fair Work Act 2009 (Cth) in order to address the difficulties that have been created around casual employees by recent court decisions like WorkPac v Rossato.
 The new provisions will commence shortly, after the bill receives Royal Assent.